The cleaning products that you use in your home may help make it spotless and shiny, but they could do more harm than good.

 It took some time and I wasn’t able to do it all at once but once I got started I learned more about what to look for and how to make my own.

 If you have kids in the house, it’s important to become smarter about home cleaning even if they don’t show signs of health issues like mine did.

 These chemicals and toxins can build up in the body and potentially cause problems later on in life.

 Keep reading for easy ways to clean your home with ingredients you probably already have at home.

 Clean With What You Have On Hand

-Researchers are discovering that all the anti-bacterial ingredients and chemicals are not good to be using because it keeps us from building healthy immune system.
+Researchers are discovering that all the anti-bacterial ingredients and chemicals are not good to be using because it keeps us from building a healthy immune system.

 It’s actually better for our immune system to be exposed to some germs so totally sterilizing our homes with harsh chemicals and bleach isn’t needed.

 Most of the time you can easily clean your home with ingredients you already have on hand.